axelvaldez/radical-companies/_posts/rstartups/2022-05-17-rBuddyNeighbor.markdown

 <h1>Mom-and-Pops (1/26/2019)</h1>
  <p>During a conversation, Minesh Patel brought up the use case of a local mom-and-pop store who may deliver a request themselves.
 It could be that they know the requester as a neighbor or as a regular customer.
 Or the requestor lives within their back route and they can easily deliver it on the way home.
 This would fit within the model.<a href="#en03"><sup id="bm03">&hairsp;?&hairsp;</sup></a>.</p>
  <p>The neighbor-owner cannot charge or add a surcharge for the delivery itself.
-Tips are not allowed.
-So, she&rsquo;s simply being a Buddy to a Neighbor.</p>x
+Tips are not allowed, because it is not about making a living, it is about connecting and &rsquo;s simply being a Buddy to a Neighbor.</p>x
  <p>This could be <span class="_quotespan">gamed&rdquo; if the Neighbor-owner hires one or more people to deliver these requests.
 This would go against the principle of connecting people IRL.
-A &ldquo;delivery</span> person would not make the kind of connection we are aiming for between neighbors.</p>
+A &ldquo;delivery</span> person would not make the kind of connection we are aiming for between neighbors.
+This can easily be detected by the Neighbor and reported to the platform.
+It would end up in a conversation, probably between the grocer anb the affected neighbor.
+Again, connection.</p>

 <h1>Together IRL</h1>
  <p>The town of Kamikatsu, Japan, recycles 81% of its waste.
-You can read read more about it<a href="#en21"><sup id="bm21">&hairsp;&nabla;&hairsp;</sup></a> about it.
-The collection center is another place for neighbors to have a positive meeting in real life.
-This is the kind of thing that a neighborhood can easily organize through <span class="_paradigm">rBuddyNeighbors</span>.</p>
+You can read read more about it<a href="#en21"><sup id="bm21">&hairsp;&nabla;&hairsp;</sup></a>.</p>
+ <p>The <em>collection center</em> mentioned in the articles is another place for neighbors to have a positive meeting in real life.
+This is the kind of thing that a neighborhood can organize through <span class="_paradigm">rBuddyNeighbors</span>.</p>

 <h1>Food</h1>
  <p>Some people love to cook.
 Others, like myself, just eat.
 I can appreciate when I like a dish, but that&rsquo;s it.
 If anybody asks, I&rsquo;ll say, <span class="_quotespan">it&rsquo;s good;&rdquo; sometimes I&rsquo;ll even say, &ldquo;it&rsquo;s really good.</span></p>